 On-line debate session 8 june 2020

-The Dutch Council for the Environment and Infrastructure (Rli) organizes an on-line debate session with live presentations, to be held on Monday, 8 June 2020 (10:30–12:45 hrs).
-At this meeting, the Council will present and discuss its advisory report concerning national and EU policy on hazardous substances.
-With the discussion and reflection involving experts, stakeholders and NGOs, the Council aims to contribute to the debate on a European level.
-Diederik Samsom, Head of Cabinet of the European Commissioner Timmermans, has confirmed to give his reflection on the discussion.
+The Dutch Council for the Environment and Infrastructure (Rli) organized an on-line debate session with live presentations, on Monday, 8 June 2020 (10:30–12:45 hrs).
+At this meeting, the Council presented and discussed its advisory report concerning national and EU policy on hazardous substances.
+With the discussion and reflection involving experts, stakeholders and NGOs, the Council contributed to the debate on a European level.
+Diederik Samsom, Head of Cabinet of the European Commissioner Timmermans, gave his reflection on the discussion.

 Publication date 11 maart 2020

 On 11 March 2020, the Rli published its advisory report, ‘A grip on hazardous substances', and presented it to Minister Van Veldhoven for the Environment and Housing.